NathanRiemer/project_four/README.md

 # Project Four - Classroom Behavior Tracker

-For my project I'm envisioning an application for tracking and reviewing students' classroom behavior.
-For the MVP, teachers will be able to log in and select Active Mode or Review Mode.
-In Active Mode the teacher will see a list of his/her students.
-Each student will have a button that creates a "Good Behavior" record, a button that creates a "Bad Behavior" record, and a button that allows the teacher to create a Note for the student.
-In Review Mode the teacher can view his/her students' records (in various configurations/graphs/etc).
+My application is for tracking and reviewing students' classroom behavior.
+Teachers can log in and either track behavior or review data.
+If they choose to track behavior, they are able to select one of the their classes, bringing them to a list of the students in that class.
+They can record positive and negative behaviors for students, as well as notes.
+Notes may be positive, negative, or neutral and have quick-select options as well as the ability to manually enter text.
+Teachers can view a feed of all of the records associated with the class they are looking at.
+In review mode teachers can see graphs of behavior records over time.

 [Database notes](docs/data_notes.md)
 [ERD](docs/erd.png)